Understanding how to execute 301 redirects is a fundamental SEO skill.

-If you’re not able to find one, then you should 301 redirect the 404 page to the homepage.
+If you cannot find one, you should 301 redirect the 404 page to the homepage.

-Those are a few different technical ways you can leverage redirects, but now I want to show one of my favorite techniques involving redirects and content.
+Those are a few different technical ways to leverage redirects, but now I want to show one of my favorite techniques involving redirects and content.

 The Cake Technique

 One of the biggest SEO content mistakes is creating multiple assets around very similar keyword phrases.
 This can lead to keyword cannibalization and make your SEO campaign harder than it needs to be.

 That’s when The Cake Technique comes into play.

 In short, The Cake Technique is the process of consolidating similar content assets into a single “Mother” asset.
 Going through this process has a wide array of benefits, such as: